What is the cornea?

 This can occur if the graft was done because of a genetic disease such as a corneal dystrophy or keratoconus or infection such as herpes virus.

-Some degree of astigmatism, where the corneal has an asymmetrical curvature, is very likely after corneal grafting.
+Some degree of astigmatism, where the cornea has an asymmetrical curvature, is very likely after corneal grafting.
 This can be corrected with glasses, but occasionally requires contact lenses if the astigmatism is of a high degree of if there is associated long or short-sight.
 If astigmatism is present some surgeons may adjust or remove some of the stitches during the first months after surgery.
-In a few cases a corneal graft can result very severe astigmatism and if contact lenses are unable to correct this or cannot be worn a further operation to improve the shape and focusing of the cornea may be required.
-These procedures include peripheral cuts (astigmatic keratotomies), re-suturing and Excimer laser surgery and may be necessary in about 30% of cases.
+In a few cases a corneal graft can result in very severe astigmatism and if contact lenses are unable to correct this or cannot be worn a further operation to improve the shape and focusing of the cornea may be required.
+These procedures include peripheral cuts (astigmatic keratotomies), corneal tension sutures, Excimer laser surgery and lens extraction and insertion of toric (astigmatism correcting) intraocular lenses.
+Such surgeries may be necessary in about 30% of cases.

 Information contained on this website is intended as a guide only.
 Always seek professional advice before ANY treatment.